Surname: Origin

 In Ancient Greece, as far back as the Archaic Period clan names and patronymics ("son of") were also common, as in Aristides as Λῡσῐμᾰ́χου – a genitive singular form meaning son of Lysimachus.
 For example, Alexander the Great was known as Heracleides, as a supposed descendant of Heracles, and by the dynastic name Karanos/Caranus, which referred to the founder of the dynasty to which he belonged.
 These patronymics are already attested for many characters in the works of Homer.
 At other times formal identification commonly included the place of origin.
-In none of these cases, though, were these names considered essential parts of the person's name, nor were they explicitly inherited in the manner that is common in many cultures today.

 Over the course of the Roman Republic and the later Empire, naming conventions went through multiple changes.
 (See Roman naming conventions.)
 The nomen, the name of the gens (tribe) inherited patrilineally, is thought to have already been in use by 650 BC.
 The nomen was to identify group kinship, while the praenomen (forename; plural praenomina) was used to distinguish individuals within the group.
 Female praenomina were less common, as women had reduced public influence, and were commonly known by the feminine form of the nomen alone.
-Some women were distinguished from relatives later on by the use of major/minor, or by an ordinal number.
-Even for men, there were only a few commonly used praenomina, with some falling out of use and very few new names gaining popularity.
-During the Republic, 99% of Roman citizens shared only 17 praenomina.
-Furthermore, eldest sons were frequently given the same praenomen as their father.
-This led to confusion between members of the same gens.
-Therefore, from the 5th to the 2nd centuries BC the use of cognomina arose, beginning in noble patrician families.
-These were originally personal names, frequently physical features.
-For example, the cognomen of Pūblius Ovidius Nāsō meant "nose".
-Before too long, cognomina were again inherited and ceased to be personal distinguishers.
-In the later centuries of the Empire, there was a proliferation of agnomina, a fourth name placed after the cognomen.